GrokImageCompression/grok/INSTALL.md

 `$ cmake /PATH/TO/SOURCE`

 On headless systems, `ccmake` (an ncurses application) may be used to configure the build.
-If you are running windows, OSX or X-Windows, then the cmake gui may be used.
+If you are running Windows, OSX or X-Windows, then the `cmake` gui may be used.

 ## UNIX/LINUX/OSX

+### SHARED/STATIC

+The `BUILD_SHARED_LIBS` `cmake` flag determines if the `opj_compress` and `opj_decompress` binaries are linked to dynamic or static builds of the codec library `libopenjp2`.
+Either way, both static and dynamic versions of `libopenjp2` are built on the system.

 ### DEBUG/RELEASE